Economic Institutions: Building Blocks Of Prosperous Societies

 1. Private Property Rights

 At the heart of economic institutions lies the concept of private property rights.
 These rights empower individuals and businesses with legal ownership and control over resources, be it land, buildings, intellectual property, or other assets.
 Secure property rights create an environment where individuals can confidently invest, innovate, and undertake entrepreneurial ventures.
-When people know that their hard-earned assets are protected, they are more likely to take risks, start businesses, and contribute meaningfully to economic growth.
-It's the foundation upon which economic freedom is built, encouraging a sense of ownership and responsibility within society.
+When people know their hard-earned assets are protected, they are more likely to take risks, start businesses, and contribute meaningfully to economic growth.
+It's the foundation upon which economic freedom is built, encouraging a sense of societal ownership and responsibility.

 2. Market Mechanism